CrassusXY/Dron-simulation-in-gnuplot/README.md

 ## Running the program
 To run this program you need to install gnuplot.
-After cloning the repository simply run ` make ` command.
+After cloning the repository run ` make ` command.
 Later you can run the program using `./DragonFly.out'.